Colombia–South Korea relations

-Colombia–South Korea relations are the bilateral relations between Colombia and South Korea.
+Colombia–South Korea relations are the bilateral relations between the Republic of Colombia and the Republic of Korea.
 Colombian troops arrived in Korea in 1951 as part of UN Forces, but direct diplomatic relations were not established until March 1962.

 History

+Korean war and South Korea's ally

 During the Korean War, Colombia was the only Latin American nation to actively participate in the UN Forces, with ground troops and its only frigate, the Almirante.
 The first Colombian soldiers arrived in Korea on 8 May 1951 and the last departed on 11 October 1954.
 In all 4,314 soldiers were deployed.
 The commander of the forces was general Alberto Ruiz Novoa.

+After Korean war

+Colombia and South Korea officially established relations in 1962.
+Despite the fact that Korean was never ended, there are still Colombian military personnel cooperating in United Nations Command.

+In 2020, Korean government decided to yield ROKS Iri to Colombian Navy.
+Colombian Navy changed ROKS Iri to ARC Almirante Tono.

-Diplomatic relations
+Diplomatic missions

-Direct diplomatic relations were established in March 1962.

-The Embassy of Colombia in Seoul is the diplomatic mission of the Republic of Colombia to the Republic of Korea; it is headed by the Ambassador of Colombia to South Korea.